This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Section 196(1) of the Workers Compensation Act ("Act") states:

-(1) The Board may, by order, impose an administrative penalty on an employer under this section if it considers that
+(1) The Board may, by order, impose on an employer an administrative penalty under this section if the Board is satisfied on a balance of probabilities that

 (a) the employer has failed to take sufficient precautions for the prevention of work related injuries or illnesses,